Our History

 Executive Director

 As an artist, writer, and executive director of Hawks Aloft Gail has written three books and published numerous articles in many fields.
 Back in 1988, she met and fell in love with an educational Red-tailed Hawk.
 She began working as a volunteer for a local conservation organization, and it wasn’t long before she became a staff member.
 Today, she thoroughly enjoys all aspects of her work, from working in the field and education programs to caring for a large cadre of non-releasable education birds.
-In her other life, she is a professional quilt maker (Gail Garber Designs) and often travels to teach and lecture on methods that she has developed.
+In her other life, she is a professional quilt maker (Gail Garber Designs) and often travels to teach and lecture on methods she has developed.
 Her leisure time is often spent outdoors, searching for birds and more birds, but she and her dogs also enjoy the peace and quiet of their mountain home.

 David Buckley